cotes2020/jekyll-theme-chirpy/_tabs/about.md

 - 12:00 PM - 1:00 PM: Lunch Break

 - 1:00 PM - 4:00 PM: Coding Tutorial: Advanced Techniques with Large Language Models and Alignment
     + Explore advanced techniques with large language models and RLHF.
-Gain hands-on experience with fine-tuning large-scale models using RLHF methods on your own research questions and datasets.
+Gain hands-on experience with fine-tuning large-scale models using RLHF.
+Practical exercises and coding examples will be provided.

 - 4:00 PM - 6 PM: Coding Challenge and Awards Ceremony 🏆
     + Team up to tackle a challenging research problem!
 Showcase your creativity, efficiency, and innovation in solving the task using language models.
 Prizes will be awarded for the most outstanding solutions and innovations.
 This is your chance to test your skills, build networks, and delve deep into the thrilling world of language models!